jivthesh/Python-code-way-series-/README.md

 **Day 1 task**

-1]Write a program in Python which would include so
+1]Write a program in Python which would i

 2]Write a program in Python in which you should display your following details: